-Since the Southern Association of Colleges and Schools Commission of Colleges (SACSCOC) regionally accredits CCAF, the Office of Admissions will evaluate the transcript just like any other transfer credits would be evaluated.
+Because the Southern Association of Colleges and Schools Commission of Colleges (SACSCOC) regionally accredits CCAF, the Office of Admissions will evaluate the transcript just like it would any other transfer credits.
 For more information, contact the CCAF at http://www.au.af.mil/au/cf/auregistrar/registrar.asp.

 Additional information about military transfer options can be found in our military programs.

 University of Phoenix also offers servicemembers the Associate of Arts in Professional Focus (AA/PF).
 This online degree program is exclusive to students in our military community who wish to use their military experience and credit toward an associate degree with a professional focus.
 Contact an Enrollment Advisor at 866.766.0766 to learn more about this program.

 Do you have documented prior college-level learning or professional experience outside the military?
 Find out if your experience is eligible for college credit through Prior Learning Assessment (PLA).
 Learn more about PLA below.